 Agreement between system entities regarding identifiers, keys, and endpoints is required in order to achieve interoperable deployments of this profile.
-Specific items that require agreement are as follows: values for the issuer and audience identifiers, the location of the token endpoint, and the key used to apply and verify the digital signature or keyed message digest over the JWT.
+Specific items that require agreement are as follows: values for the issuer and audience identifiers, the location of the token endpoint, the key used to apply and verify the digital signature or keyed message digest over the JWT, one-time use restrictions on JWT, maximum JWT lifetime allowed, and the specific subject and claim requirements of the JWT.
 The exchange of such information is explicitly out of scope for this specification.
 In some cases, additional profiles may be created that constrain or prescribe these values or specify how they are to be exchanged.
 Examples of such profiles include the OAuth 2.0 Dynamic Client Registration Protocol [I-D.ietf-oauth-dyn-reg], OpenID Connect Dynamic Client Registration 1.0 [OpenID.Registration], and OpenID Connect Discovery 1.0 [OpenID.Discovery].